 Step three: Worksite orientation

-Provide health care support worker your site orientation, customizing the information to your community and local office, as needed.
+Provide health care support worker site orientation, customizing the information to the community and local office.

 Orient your health care support workers to the site and to your policies and procedures, per your usual new employee processes.